ojoven/google-docs-highlight/README.md

 - Replace the HTML code with the Sidebar.html [code from this repository](Sidebar.html)
 - Save all files and name the new script "HighlightTheMusic"
 - Refresh your Google Doc
-- You'll find a new menu item under Addons -> HighlightTheMusic which you can run to highlight your sentances.
+- You'll find a new menu item under Addons -> HighlightTheMusic which you can run to highlight your sentences.

 Please feel to contribute.